 A PhD is usually between 3 and 4 years, with 3.5 years being the most common.
 A normal pattern of PhD research would be:

 - Year 1: University of London postgraduate courses, October-January, in conjunction with RHUL, Brunel and QMUL.
-Beginning research on an experiment in parallel, including attending collaboration meetings.
-Written first year report to be handed in at the beginning of September, with an oral presentation at the end of September.
+Beginning research on an experiment in parallel, including attending collaboration meetings if applicable.
+Written first year report to be handed in at the beginning of September, with an oral presentation and mini-viva at the end of September.
 National Particle Physics Summer School in September at the end of your first year.

 - Year 2: Research on thesis topic.
-For experimental students, whose experiment is abroad: spend up to a year at the experiment.
+For experimental students, whose experiment is abroad: you usually have the option to spend up to a year at the experiment.
 Usually attend an international summer school.
-Plan for thesis presented at the end of the year.

 This is only a rough guide - details vary depending upon the project, student and supervisor.
+There is usually the option of contributing to teaching at UCL.
 The UCL Graduate School also provides more general training courses.

 Please see here for some profiles of past students.